 This paper presents research findings on a problem that may help decision makers manage a major breakdown in Manufacturing Production Environments.
 It will lower or eliminate production and profit losses.
-We propose a new approach to downtime management.
-This is study is based on MIFT's (Move It Forward Theory) Operations Management.
+We propose a New Field of Study based on MIFT's (Move It Forward Theory) Operations Management.
 The proposed method recommends keeping the line moving both upstream and downstream of the failure while repairs are underway.
-Current practice is to stop the production line completely until the failure is repaired; then operations resume when the repairs are completed.
+Current practice is to stop the line completely until the failure is repaired; then operations resume when the repairs are completed.

 The research findings area scaled down abstraction of an automotive assembly plant.
 The results show that using MIFT based operating procedures lead to recovery from a major machine failure with lower loss of production compared to the current practice.
 The results also show that improvements in performance under MIFT procedure is usable in daily production.
-MIFT's improvements depend significantly on the location of the failure in relation to the paypoint, bottleneck, and buffer capacities.
-This paper includes rationale for success of MIFT based operating procedures as well as future extensions.
+MIFT's improvements depend significantly on the location of the failure in relation to the paypoint(end of line), bottleneck, and buffer capacities.
+This paper focuses in the post bottleneck catastrophic breakdowns.
+This paper includes rationale for success of MIFT based operating procedure as well as future extensions.